-If you’re looking for a tiny destination, easy to explore, with an intriguing culture and impressive nature, your solution is Slovenia.
-The pearl of Europe – on the busy crossroad between East and West, has managed to blend to its traditional charm the finest features of various foreign dominions.
-What’s more, relatively cheap hotels and services make it even more tourist-friendly.
-Of course, ‘castles wine and snow’ are not enough to describe all its marvels; they simply denote three wider categories: its architectural and historical monuments, its wine and cuisine, and the endless outdoor adventures it offers.
+If you’re looking for a tiny destination, easy to explore, with an intriguing culture and impressive nature, have a look at Slovenia.
+The pearl of Europe, on the crossroads between East and West, Slovenia has managed to blend traditional charm with the finest features of various foreign dominions.
+‘Castles, wine and snow’ are not enough to describe all its marvels; they simply denote three wider categories: its architectural and historical monuments, its wine and cuisine, and the endless outdoor adventures it offers.
+Here are some highlights in Slovenia:

 Not all of ancient Slovenia’s thousand castles have survided but the few you’ll see will definitely transport you to a Rapunzel-like fairy tale.
 The Predjama Castle, built partially inside a cave, and the Podsreda Castle, immersed in dark green, are two fantastic fable settings.

 Get a bird’s-eye view of the capital Ljubljana from the tower of it’s own medieval castle.
 The city is a true architectural jewel where Art Nouveau, Baroque and Post-modernism mix.
-As you walk around the narrow streets of the Austrian-style old centre and say a prayer in a Gothic churche, prepare to meet the four fierce dragons guarding the Dragon Bridge.
+As you walk around the narrow streets of the Austrian-style old centre and say a prayer in a Gothic church, prepare to meet the four fierce dragons guarding the Dragon Bridge.
+Read more about things to do in Ljubljana.

 Even more fable-like are Slovenia’s medieval towns, like Piran, Pruj and Koper with their enchanting little squares and narrow cobbled streets.
 Portoroz too has some medieval charms, although most tourists prefer it for its Adriatic beaches and luxurious casinos.